-- Leadership skills evidenced by participation in jobs, the militart, athletics, student government or holding office in student clubs and organizations that foster development of communication, collaboration and adaptability.
+- Leadership skills evidenced by participation in jobs, the military, athletics, student government or holding office in student clubs and organizations that foster development of communication, collaboration and adaptability.

 - Well-rounded life that demonstrates a judicious balance of academic achievement, community service, and personal interests

 - Experience, knowledge and commitment to the veterinary profession

 - Written communication skills as evaluated in essay questions

 - Letters of recommendation from a professor, veterinarian and employer

 - Completion of pre-requisite courses

-- Pre-requisite courses may be in process or planned but candidates who do not show a clear plan regarding how they plan to complete all pre-requisites will be denied
+- Pre-requisite courses may be courses may be either in progress or planned, but candidates who do not show a clear plan regarding how they plan to complete all pre-requisites will be denied.

 As a non-profit, private university, LMU-CVM does not differentiate student applicants based on in-state and out-of-state residency.
 However, Appalachia residency status, minority status and males are given preference in the admissions and selection process to increase diversity.